 Lawrence Miller was born in New York City on the Upper East Side in 1920.
 He was raised Episcopalian and attended St. Paul’s School in New Hampshire as a boarding student.
 Lawrence subsequently followed his brother to Antioch College in Ohio.
 There, Lawrence became interested in Quakers and pacifism.
-By 1941, he had decided to register as a conscientious objector during World War II.
+By 1941, he had decided to register as a conscientious objector during World War II based on his religion.

 After working at a Civilian Public Service camp in New Hampshire, Lawrence participated in two “human guinea pig” (HGP) experiments.
 He was then sent to Orlando, Florida, to build privies to combat hookworm, which included working in African American neighborhoods.
 Seeking to avoid violence against the population he was serving by the Ku Klux Klan (KKK)—who were agitated by the sight of white men working for and alongside black men—Lawrence volunteered to be part of another HGP experiment, where he was given pneumonia.
 Lawrence was then assigned to a camp in Trenton, North Dakota, until the completion of his service.

 After the war, Lawrence enrolled in the Chicago Theological Seminary and earned a master’s degree in religious education.
 He was then hired by the American Friends Service Committee (AFSC) in Philadelphia and later became secretary to the Friends General Conference.
 Lawrence coordinated projects in Asia and the Middle East, as well as representing Quakers at international conferences in Kenya, Romania, China, and the Soviet Union.
 He often spoke out for human rights and supported efforts to end world poverty.